DC 7011Cardiovascular System38 CFR § 4.104

 The VA rates Ventricular arrhythmias (sustained) under Diagnostic Code (DC) 7011, governed by 38 CFR 38 CFR § 4.104.
 The diagnostic code establishes the specific rating tiers and severity criteria the VA examiner applies.

-What evidence do I need to establish service connection for Ventricular arrhythmias (sustained)?
+What evidence supports a higher rating for Ventricular arrhythmias (sustained)?

-What is the C&P exam like for Ventricular arrhythmias (sustained)?
+What happens at the C&P exam for Ventricular arrhythmias (sustained)?

 Get a Personalized Rating Analysis